yuri/ngcourse/handout/07-services.md

   });
 ```

-While our `tasks` code gets simplified to:
+While our `tasks` service code gets simplified to:

 ```javascript
   service.getTasks = function () {
     return server.get('/api/v1/tasks');
   };
 ```

+And we have a layered service architecture with the tasks service calling the service service.

 But why bother, you might ask?
 Lets go over some of the benefits.